flowchart LR

 This tutorial covered the full training lifecycle: preparing data, configuring and launching a training run, inspecting checkpoints, interpreting loss curves and per-rank F1 trajectories, and evaluating the trained model on held-out test data.

-The training run demonstrated here follows the same procedure, data, seed, and architecture used to produce the published DeepTaxa checkpoint (10 epochs on the full Greengenes dataset), which achieved 93.0% species-level accuracy and 92.0% weighted F1-score.
+The training run demonstrated here follows the same procedure, data, seed, and architecture used to produce the published DeepTaxa checkpoints (10 epochs on the full Greengenes dataset).
+The v2 release trains this configuration under five seeds; its five-seed mean is 92.95% species-level accuracy and a weighted F1-score of 0.9208.

 For prediction with the published pre-trained model, see the prediction tutorial.
 For in-depth analysis of model behavior, see the analysis tutorial.